krehwell/HeckarNews/README.md

 ```

 ### Website
 Next.Js is the main actor for building the UI.
-The front-end project structure is
+The front-end project structure:
 ```bash
 website
   |- api  # all code request from back-end